-Standards and Interpretations issued not yet adopted
+Accounting standards and interpretations issued but not yet effective and not early adopted

-The Partnership has not applied any Australian Accounting Standards that have been issued as at balance date but are not yet operative for the year ended 30 June 2018.
+The Partnership has not applied any Australian Accounting Standards that have been issued as at balance date but are not yet operative for the period ended 30 June 2019.
 There are no effects resulting from any changes to accounting standards applicable to the Partnership for the current year.